-Orhan Pamuk’s most famous stories are The Dark Book and The White Castle.
+Orhan Pamuk’s most famous stories are The Black Book and The White Castle.
 The White Castle, a haunting tale of cross-cultural passion, set in Ottoman Istanbul, has recently been published in English by Faber.
 Because of it, Pamuk won the annual award for foreign fiction from Britain’s The Independent newspaper.
 He looks well set to take over from Yaşar Kemal, world-renowned author of Memet My Hawk and the grand old man of Turkish fiction.

 As a child, Pamuk preferred to spend his summers under a tree reading books whilst his friends messed around on bikes or in boats.
 He was never a great sightseer in the city where he was raised.
 But then, who is?
 What Parisian visits the Eiffel Tower unless he is accompanying a foreign friend?
 Or what Londoner would queue to see the Crown Jewels in the Tower of London.

 Because of this, the resident knows his city in a different way to the tourist who has been to every famous building several times over, guidebook in hand.
 Pamuk has never stepped inside the Dolmabahçe Palace, for example.
 Or the Basilica Cistern or the New Mosque.